vespa-engine/blog/_posts/2022-11-03-improving-product-search-with-ltr.md

 In this dataset, the hybrid combination of lexical (`nativeRank`) and semantic did not yield any improvement over the pure lexical ranking methods.
-We did not tune the alpha parameters, as tuning parameters to improve accuracy on the test set is a bad practice.
+We did not tune the alpha parameters, as tuning parameters to improve accuracy on the test set is a bad machine learning practice.

 ## Summary

-In this blog post, we described the largest product relevance dataset and evaluated several baseline ranking methods, applied in a zero-shot setting.
+In this blog post, we described a large product relevance dataset and evaluated several baseline ranking methods on this dataset, applied in a zero-shot setting.

-In the next blog post in this series, we will use the labeled training data to train multiple ranking models using learning to rank techniques:
+In the next blog post in this series, we will use the labeled train split of the dataset to train multiple ranking models using various learning to rank techniques:

-* A semantic similarity model using two-tower or [bi-encoder](https://blog.vespa.ai/pretrained-transformer-language-models-for-search-part-2/) architecture.
+* A semantic similarity model using two-tower/ [bi-encoder](https://blog.vespa.ai/pretrained-transformer-language-models-for-search-part-2/) architecture.
 Building on a pre-tuned model, we will use the training data (query product labels) to fine-tune the model for the product ranking domain.
  We then embed this model into Vespa for semantic search.

 * A semantic
  [cross-encoder](https://blog.vespa.ai/pretrained-transformer-language-models-for-search-part-4/)
- similarity model based on pre-trained language models, a more computationally expensive model than bi-encoders, but generally more accurate then bi-encoders that maps documents and queries to a shared embedding vector space.
+ similarity model based on a pre-trained language model.
+A more computationally expensive model than bi-encoders, but generally more accurate then bi-encoders that reduces semantic similarity to a vector similarity.

 * [Gradient Boosting (GB)](https://en.wikipedia.org/wiki/Gradient_boosting)
  models, combining multiple ranking signals.
 GB models are famous for their